Chronic obstructive pulmonary disease and association with mild cognitive impairment: The Mayo Clinic Study of Aging

 Digital Object Identifier (DOI)

 Singh, Balwinder; Parsaik, Ajay K.; Mielke, Michelle M.; Roberts, Rosebud O.; Scanlon, Paul D.; Geda, Yonas E.; Pankratz, V. Shane; Christianson, Teresa; Yawn, Barbara P.; and Petersen, Ronald C., "Chronic obstructive pulmonary disease and association with mild cognitive impairment: The Mayo Clinic Study of Aging" (2013).
-Neurology Articles.
+Neurology.
 405.